Cursed271/Cursed271/README.md

 ## 📖  About Me

 - Hello, fellow developers!
-I'm Cursed, a passionate Penetration Tester with a love for all things code.
+I'm Cursed, a passionate Red Teamer with a love for all things code.

 - Currently on a journey of continuous learning and exploration, diving into various technologies and programming languages.